bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

     # sample output

-    2020-06-26 13:43:49.603289: I tensorflow/core/platform/cpu_feature_guard.cc:143] Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 AVX512F FMA
-    2020-06-26 13:43:49.634653: I tensorflow/compiler/xla/service/service.cc:168] XLA service 0x7f8e1d8f9410 initialized for platform Host (this does not guarantee that XLA will be used).
-Devices:
     2020-06-26 13:43:49.634673: I tensorflow/compiler/xla/service/service.cc:176]   StreamExecutor device (0): Host, Default Version
     * Serving Flask app "Service" (lazy loading)
     * Environment: production
-    WARNING: This is a development server.
-Do not use it in a production deployment.
-    Use a production WSGI server instead.
-    * Debug mode: off
     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     127.0.0.1 - - [26/Jun/2020 13:44:08] "GET / HTTP/1.1" 200 -
     127.0.0.1 - - [26/Jun/2020 13:44:09] "GET /static/swagger-ui.css HTTP/1.1" 200 -